 - Mailing addresses for construction cost quotes or permanent account billing

 - Site plans, maps or construction documents

-We inspect your service location after all documentation and required payments are received to verify that all of your electric equipment is in compliance with the National Electric Code, National Electric Safety Code, and current specifications and requirements for electric installations.
-We also determine what work is needed and write up orders for the metering and construction crews to properly install and connect electric to the premises.
+We will inspect your service location after all documentation and required payments are received to verify that all of your electric equipment is in compliance with the National Electric Code, National Electric Safety Code, and current specifications and requirements for electric installations.
+We will also determine what work is needed and write up orders for the metering and construction crews to properly install and connect electric to the premises.

 How do I know how many amps I have?